Pastel hats, bags fit for Kardashians take over Cowboy Christmas

 “You can walk around for hours and still not see everything,” Mott said.

-Near the towering Christmas tree that marks the halfway point of the hall, visitors can be heard exclaiming to each other, “wow, it’s still going” and “I didn’t realize there was so much more!”
+Near the towering Christmas tree that marks the halfway point of the hall, visitors could be heard exclaiming to each other, “Wow, it’s still going,” and “I didn’t realize there was so much more!”

 Handbags fit for a Kardashian